gaih/introduction-to-machine-learning-archived/README.md

-# Welcome to out Introduction to Machine Learning Course Repo!
+# Welcome to our Introduction to Machine Learning Course Repo!

 ## Syllabus